I Care For Someone With Bipolar Disorder

 First thing you should do is take care of yourself.
 Caring for someone who is living with bipolar disorder can be stressful.
 It may put strain on your relationships, compromise your commitments, and impact your health.
 While you are critical to the treatment of your loved one’s bipolar.
 By prioritizing your own self-care, you will end up being more helpful in the long run.
 Self-care may include joining a local support group, exercising, getting good sleep, meditating, and talking to your own mental health professional.

-Caring for someone with bipolar disorder isn’t easy, there are resources available that can help improve everyone’s outlook.
-Please don’t do it alone.
-Reaching out for help is one of the best things you can do for your loved on as well as for yourself.
-At The International Bipolar Foundation we’d love to hear from you.
-We are a very dedicated team guiding a larger community affected by bipolar disorder.
-Our soul focus is to provide you with the support, information, and resources you need to support the person you love.
-We want to make your role as a caregiver and your loved one’s experience with bipolar disorder and road to wellness as smooth as possible.
+Caring for someone with bipolar disorder isn’t easy, but know that there are resources available that can help improve everyone’s outlook.
+We urge you not to do it alone.
+Reaching out for help is one of the best things you can do for your loved one as well as for yourself.
+International Bipolar Foundation would love to hear from you.
+We are a very dedicated team guiding a larger community affected by bipolar disorder and our soul focus is to provide you with the support, information, and resources you need to best support the person you love.
+We want to make your role as a caregiver, your loved one’s experience with bipolar disorder, and the road to wellness as smooth as possible.

-Find support – Reaching out can be invaluable.
-IBPF is a great starting point.
-We’d like to join you in you and your loved one’s journey towards wellness.
+Reaching out can be invaluable, and IBPF is the place to begin.
+We would like to connect with you and support you on your, and your loved one’s journey toward wellness!

 As a caregiver, here are some basic things you can do for yourself.

 - Take a deep breath – finding out someone you love has any illness is scary.

 - Most of us are unfamiliar with mood disorders/biological brain illnesses.
 This can make it harder.
 The good news is that much is known about bipolar disorder and developing a treatment plan for wellness.